mattermost/docs/source/comply/data-retention-policy.rst

 Configuring a Custom Data Retention Policy
 -------------------------------------------

-To set a custom data retention policy in Mattermost versions 5.38+:
+To set a custom data retention policy in Mattermost v5.38 and later:

 1. Go to **System Console > Compliance > Data Retention Policy**.
 2. Select **Add policy** from the menu presented to the right of the **Custom retention policy** table.